deepaksood619/deepaksood619.github.io/docs/ai/courses/chatgpt-prompt-eng.md

 ![ChatGPT Prompts Commands](../../media/chatgpt-prompts.png)

-Share the most important leadership lessons and insights from the book {insert book} by {insert author}.
+Share the most important leadership lessons and insights from the book `{insert book}` by `{insert author}`.
 For each insight suggest an actionable way I can embody it.

 ## Parameters